High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

 \subsection{Problem Setup}

-Given some initial power network defined as a set of buses $\mathcal{B}$, transmission lines $\mathcal{L}$, existing generators $\mathcal{G}^0$, and existing storage elements $\mathcal{S}^0$, we take the set of buses and transmission lines to be fixed, and simultaneously consider the decisions of 1) building new generators 2) building new grid-scale storage elements 3) retiring existing thermal units that are not bound by contractual commitments.
+Given some initial power network defined as a set of buses $\mathcal{B}$, transmission branches $\mathcal{L}$, existing generators $\mathcal{G}^0$, and existing storage elements $\mathcal{S}^0$, we take the set of buses and branches to be fixed, and simultaneously consider the decisions of 1) building new generators, 2) building new grid-scale storage elements, and 3) retiring existing thermal units that are not bound by contractual commitments.
 For now, we are ignoring transmission expansion, but this could be considered in future work.

+To formalize the model, we consider the set of candidate thermal generators to be $\mathcal{G}_T^*$, candidate renewable generators to be $\mathcal{G}_R^*$, and candidate storage elements to be $\mathcal{S}^*$.
+Note that we classify all candidate generators as either ``thermal'' or ``renewable'' such that the set of all candidate generators is given by the union of the two disjoint sets $\mathcal{G}^*\triangleq \mathcal{G}^*_T\cup \mathcal{G}^*_R$.
+This distinction is included for the modeling of thermal generator operation, not for any policy-specific aims, i.e., our model is technology-agnostic unless otherwise noted.
+We note that the ``renewable'' generator category includes both dispatchable (e.g., hydropower) and non-dispatchable (e.g., wind and solar) power sources.